(Chapter written by Jacques Garrigue)

 |mode:||an operation mode or a flag list|

-All these are only suggestions, but one shall keep in mind that the choice of labels is essential for readability.
+All these are only suggestions, but keep in mind that the choice of labels is essential for readability.
 Bizarre choices will make the program harder to maintain.

 Variants as presented in section 1.4 are a powerful tool to build data structures and algorithms.
 However they sometimes lack flexibility when used in modular programming.
-This is due to the fact every constructor reserves a name to be used with a unique type.
-One cannot use the same name in another type, or consider a value of some type to belong to some other type with more constructors.
+This is due to the fact that every constructor is assigned to an unique type when defined and used.
+Even if the same name appears in the definition of multiple types, the constructor itself belongs to only one type.
+Therefore, one cannot decide that a given constructor belongs to multiple types, or consider a value of some type to belong to some other type with more constructors.

 With polymorphic variants, this original assumption is removed.
 That is, a variant tag does not belong to any type in particular, the type system will just check that it is an admissible value according to its use.
 You need not define a type before using a variant tag.
 A variant type will be inferred independently for each of its uses.